Here's Everything We Know So Far About 'Stranger Things' Season 3

 Where will Stranger Things season 3 take place?

-The opener and the seventh episode took fans to Chicago, a artistic decision that led to mixed reviews.
-But don't expect the show to will limit itself to good old Hawkins in season 3 either.
+The opener and the seventh episode took fans to Chicago, an artistic decision that led to mixed reviews.
+But don't expect the show to limit itself to good old Hawkins in season 3 either.
 If the Duffers are committed to what they told Vulture, the kids will have to get out of Hawkins.

 What will Stranger Things season 3 be about?